 A similar phenomenon to sunglint also happens to any object with a smooth surface, like a billiard ball.

 Sunglint happens only on a water body.
 Landmass does not cause sunglint.
 The reason is that a smooth surface tends to reflect light to the same angle.
-This is like the difference between a paint job with a gloss finish and one with a matte finish.
+It is like the difference between a paint job with a gloss finish and one with a matte finish.

 Sunglint is a well-explained phenomenon.
 It is not evidence of local sunlight.